jaydto/jaydto/README.md

 - **Mobile:** Fast and Performant Mobile applications.

 - **Infrastructure Provisioning:** Embracing DevOps principles to architect and manage resilient infrastructure.
+  **I can go on, but reach out to know my full knacks from sockets, messasging, ml and ...**

 ## 😄 Fun Facts